Nesma-Mostafa/RNA_FeatureSelection/Scripts/README.md

   - apply jelly fish to get the kmers
   - write the kmers with the frequencies

-- ```repeatKmers.py``` this script to get file with all kmers repeated with it's frequency
+- ```Normalize.Py``` this script to normalize the kmers counts
-  - read each .fa file
+    - read each .fa file in the dataset folder.
-  - store the frequency of the first line
+    - sum all the kmers counts in each row.
-  - repeat the kmer in the followed line by the stored frequency
+    - get the factor by divide 1000000 by the summation count.
-  - save the new file with the original one name followed by 1

-- ```MergeNormalData.py``` this script for merge all the normal data files into one file with lable 0
+    - multiply each kmer count with the normalization factor and approximate to one digit.

-- ```MergeTumerData.py``` this script for merge all the Tumer data files into one file with lable 1
+    - ignore all the kmers with normalization count < 1

-- ```MergeAllFiles``` this script to merge all the normal labeled dataset file and the tumer labeled dataset file into one file.
+    - Update the file.